We’re here to help end HIV transmission among gay and homosexually active men by helping them test often, treat early and stay safe.

 When a person living with HIV is on effective treatment, they often achieve what is called an “undetectable viral load”.
 This means that HIV is no longer able to be detected in their bodies by viral load tests, meaning the amount of virus is their bodies is extremely low.
 Many people refer to this as being “undetectable”.

-In term of HIV prevention, there has never been a case of a person with an undetectable viral load passing on HIV to a sexual partner, a fact backed up by major international studies.
+In terms of HIV prevention, there has never been a case of a person with an undetectable viral load passing on HIV to a sexual partner, a fact backed up by major international studies.

-Risk Reduction Strategies
+Other Risk Reduction Strategies

 Our Ending HIV Initiative

-Help Us End HIV Transmission In NSW By 2020
+Help Us End HIV Transmission In NSW

 Test Often